dart-lang/site-www/src/tools/dart-create.md

 which follows the guidelines and suggestions outlined in [Package layout conventions](/tools/pub/package-layout).

-If the specified directory already exists, the command fails.
+If the specified directory already exists, `dart create` fails.
 You can force project generation with the `--force` flag:

 ```terminal